 Land Use Potential and Constraints

 There exists 1, 399.70 hectares of alienable and disposable (A&D) lands.
-These include Agricultural areas and other built up areas which include Agro-industrial areas, the Cemetery, Industrial areas, Recreational, Institutional, Residential, Tourism spots, and Special use areas.
+These include Agricultural areas and other built-up areas which include Agro-industrial areas, the Cemetery, Industrial areas, Recreational, Institutional, Residential, Tourism spots, and Special use areas.

+l.
 Existing Environmental Conditions

-Talisay scored 5 (very high) for its fresh water ecosystem management, and 4.1 (high-very high) in Urban Ecosystems Management in 2009 and 2010, according to the State of Local Development Electronic Report based on Environmental Governance.
+Talisay scored 5 (very high) for its freshwater ecosystem management, and 4.1 (high-very high) in Urban Ecosystems Management in 2009 and 2010, according to the State of Local Development Electronic Report based on Environmental Governance.
 This is a study based on LGU self-assessment and an approximation of the state of socio-economic and environmental development in a locality.

 The degradation of these public goods in Talisay translates into a loss of productive assets and reduces the efficiency and resiliency of the services they provide.
 Harmful effects of environmental services degradation are often the principal drivers of poverty and social conflict.